Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Connections between topological and abstract simplicity

 is a normal subgroup of $G$ containing $H$ and by construction $L$ is $K$-meagre.

-(iii) It is clear that (c) implies (b); (b) implies (a) by part (i), and (a) implies (c) by part (ii).\end{proof}
+(iii) It is clear that (c) implies (b) because~$\alpha$ has a representative with open normaliser and every representative of~$\alpha$ is $\alpha$-meagre; (b) implies (a) by part (i) because the $\alpha$-sized normal subgroup is also $g.\alpha$-sized for every $g\in G$; and (a) implies (c) by applying part (ii) with~$H$ any representative of~$\alpha$.\end{proof}

 \begin{proof}[Proof of Theorem \ref{baireabs}]Suppose $G$ has the given properties.
 Let $H$ be a non-trivial normal subgroup of $G$.
-Then $H$ contains a non-trivial commensurated locally normal subgroup $L$ of $G$; by \sur, $L$ and hence $H$ is open, so $H = G$ since $G$ has no proper open normal subgroups.
+Then $H$ contains a non-trivial commensurated compact locally normal subgroup $L$ of $G$ by property \sdn; by property \sur, $L$ and hence $H$ is open, so $H = G$ since $G$ has no proper open normal subgroups by property \sop.

 Conversely, suppose $G$ is abstractly simple.
-Certainly, $G$ has no proper open normal subgroups and every non-trivial normal subgroup of $G$ contains an open compact subgroup $U$; in particular $U$ is non-trivial, commensurated and locally normal.
-Let $U$ be an open subgroup of $G$, and let $K$ be a normal subgroup of $U$ such that $G = \Comm_G(K)$.
+Certainly, $G$ contains a compact open subgroup $U$; in particular $U$ is infinite, commensurated and locally normal.
+Since $G$ is the only non-trivial normal subgroup of $G$, it follows that $G$ satisfies \sop and \sdn.
+To prove \sur, let $K$ be a commensurated compact subgroup of $G$.
+By applying Lemma~\ref{lem:comm:locnorm} and replacing $K$ with a subgroup of finite index we may assume $K$ is locally normal in $G$.
 Then by Lemma~\ref{countsize} (ii), there is a normal subgroup $L$ of $G$ that contains $K$, such that $L$ is $K$-meagre.
-Since $G$ is abstractly simple, it follows that $G = L$, so $G$ is $K$-meagre.
-Consequently $U$ is $\overline{K}$-meagre, which ensures that $\overline{K}$ is open in $G$.\end{proof}
+Since $G$ is abstractly simple, it follows that $G = L$, so $G$ is $K$-meagre, in other words, $K$ has countable index in $G$.
+The Baire Category Theorem then ensures that ${K}$ is open in $G$, proving that $G$ satisfies \sur as required. \end{proof}

-Say a locally compact topological group $G$ is \defbold{unrefinable} if $G$ is non-discrete, {and the only locally compact group topology on $G$ that properly refines the given topology is the discrete one.} It is clear that for any \tdlc group $G$, if $G$ is unrefinable then $G$ has \sur.
-By Proposition \ref{refprop}, the converse holds for first-countable \tdlc groups.
-By Theorem~\ref{baireabs} this applies in particular to abstractly simple second-countable \tdlc groups.
+Say a locally compact topological group $G$ is \defbold{unrefinable} if $G$ is non-discrete, and the only locally compact group topology on $G$ that properly refines the given topology is the discrete one.
+Recall the following from \cite{CRW-Part1}:

+\begin{lem}[{\cite[Theorem~IV]{CRW-Part1} and Lemma~\ref{profcomm}}] Let $G$ be a first-countable \tdlc group.
+Then for every commensurated compact subgroup $K$ of $G$, there is a closed subgroup of finite index in $K$ that is locally normal in $G$.
+Consequently, there is a natural bijection between the elements of $\lnorm(G)$ that are fixed by the action of $G$, and refinements of the topology of $G$ that are locally compact and compatible with the group structure.\end{lem}